MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters-advanced.md

 ## Set default view

-Each table in your app has a default view that's set your administrator.
+Each table in your app has a default view that's set by your administrator.
 The default view for a table is indicated by the **Default** label in the view selector.

 > [!div class="mx-imgBorder"]
 > ![Default view.](media/default-system-view.png "Default view")

-To make another view your default view, select the view and then select, **Set as default view**.
-You will only see the **Set as default view** option when the view is saved and when the currect selected view isn't already the default view.
+To make another view your default view, select the view and then select, **Set current view as my default**.
+You will only see the **Set current view as my default** option when the view is saved and when the currect selected view isn't already the default view.

 > [!div class="mx-imgBorder"]
 > ![Set as default view.](media/set-default-view.png "Set as default view")